 In early 2018, we entered into the Supplemental Agreements to the Commercial Pricing Agreements with each of China Mobile Company, China Unicom Corporation and China Telecom, pursuant to which certain variables, including cost margin and co-location discounts, used in the standard pricing formula for services in our macro cell business were adjusted with effect from January 1, 2018.
-See "Principal Connected Transactions - Principal Services Provided to the Telecom Shareholders - Agreements related to Principal the Services Provided to the Telecom Shareholders."
+See "Connected Transactions - Principal Services Provided to the Telecom Shareholders."